marcgg/marcgg.github.com/_posts/2017-03-13-mysql-viewport-gis.md

 This gives us:

 	Eiffel Tower    4629.968479838098
 	Pere Lachaise   6598.960247905806
 	Brooklyn    8500637.22140377

 The distance returned is in metters, so everything checks out.
 If we want to see all points that are less than 10km from the Louvre, we can do:

 {% highlight sql %}
 SELECT name FROM places
-WHERE ST_Distance_Sphere(coordinates, POINT(48.861105, 2.335337)) < 10000
+WHERE ST_Distance_Sphere(coordinates, POINT(48.861105, 2.335337)) \< 10000
 {% endhighlight %}

-This is a pretty good approximation to, but what if I wanted to know if a point was in Paris, and not just close to the center of Paris?
+This is a pretty good approximation to being in Paris, but that's not perfect.
+What if I wanted to know if a point was really in Paris and not just close to the center of Paris?

 ### Filtering With a Polygon and  `ST_CONTAINS`

-First we'll define a very basic shape enclosing Paris.
-The coordinates I use are a very rough approximation and I only define a rectangle, but that'll work for this example:
+First let's define a very basic shape enclosing Paris.
+The coordinates I'll be using here are a very rough approximation and I only define a rectangle, but that'll work for this example:

 {% highlight sql %}
 SET @paris = ST_GEOMFROMTEXT(